-INVASIVE PLANT SPECIES - "Invasive Plant Species" shall mean a species of plants not historically found in California that spreads outside cultivated areas and can damage environmental or economic resources and is listed as an Invasive Plant Species in either the California Invasive Plant Inventory; USDA invasive, noxious weeds database; or the Landscape Manual.
+INVASIVE PLANT SPECIES - "Invasive Plant Species" shall mean a species of plants not historically found in California that spreads outside cultivated areas and can damage environmental or economic resources and is listed as an Invasive Plant Species in either the California Invasive Plant Inventory; USDA invasive, noxious weeds database, or the Landscape Manual.

 IRRIGATION AUDIT - "Irrigation Audit" shall mean an in-depth evaluation of the performance of an Irrigation System conducted by a Certified Landscape Irrigation Auditor.
 An Irrigation Audit shall include, but is not limited to: inspection, system tune-up, system test with Distribution Uniformity or emission uniformity, reporting Overspray or Runoff that causes overland flow, and preparation of an irrigation schedule.
-The audit must be conducted in a manner consistent with the Irrigation Association's Landscape Irrigation Auditor Certification program or other U.S. Environmental Protection Agency "WaterSense" labeled auditing program.
+The audit must be conducted in a manner consistent with the Irrigation Association's Landscape Irrigation Auditor certification program or other U.S. Environmental Protection Agency "WaterSense" labeled auditing program.

-IRRIGATION DESIGN PLAN - "Irrigation Design Plan" (IE) shall mean an irrigation plan and drawings designed and signed by a licensed Landscape Architect, Certified Irrigation Designer, licensed Landscape Contractor, or any other person authorized to design an Irrigation System (see Sections 5500.1, 5615, 5641, 5641.1, 5641.2, 5641.3, 5431.4, 5441.5, 5641.6, 6701, 7027.5 of the Business and Professions Code, Section 832.27 of Title 16 of the California Code of Regulations, and Section 6721 of the Food and Agricultural Code).
+IRRIGATION DESIGN PLAN - "Irrigation Design Plan" (IE) shall mean an irrigation plan and drawings designed and signed by a licensed Landscape Architect, Certified Irrigation Designer, licensed Landscape Contractor, or any other person authorized to design an Irrigation System (see Sections 5500.1, 5615, 5641, 5641.1, 5641.2, 5641.3, 5641.4, 5641.5, 5641.6, 6701, 7027.5 of the Business and Professions Code, Section 832.27 of Title 16 of the California Code of Regulations, and Section 6721 of the Food and Agricultural Code).

 IRRIGATION EFFICIENCY - "Irrigation Efficiency" shall mean the measurement of the amount of water beneficially used divided by the amount of water applied.
 Irrigation Efficiency is derived from measurements and estimates of Irrigation System characteristics and management practices.
-The Irrigation Efficiency for purposes of this ordinance is 0.75 for overhead spray devices and 0.81 for drip systems.
+The Irrigation Efficiency is 0.75 for overhead spray devices and 0.81 for drip systems.

-IRRIGATION METER - "Irrigation Meter" shall mean a separate meter that measures the amount of water used for items such as lawns, washing exterior surfaces, washing vehicles, or filling pools.
+IRRIGATION METER - "Irrigation Meter" shall mean a separate meter that measures the amount of water used for irrigation.